Revision of Code of Conduct

 We quickly disclose accurate information in an easy-to-understand format for higher transparency of the corporate activities.

 Kagome takes steps to protect the privacy of employees who make reports to ensure that these employees do not suffer any adverse consequences.
 We quickly conduct investigations based on the information received and take appropriate countermeasures.
 In such cases, respecting the principle that whistleblowers and other related parties cannot be identified, we share information internally so as to prevent similar incidents from occurring in the future.
-In fiscal 2016, the Kagome Compliance Hotline was used 15 times, and each case was resolved.
+In FY2020, the Kagome Compliance Hotline was used 17 times, and each case was resolved.

-Kagome fully recognizes the importance of compliance in relation to the Group companies located overseas.
-In 2014, an overseas internal reporting system has been introduced, and the scope of this system has been gradually expanded to include the Group companies located in the U.S. and Australia.
+Kagome fully recognizes the importance of compliance in relation to Group companies located overseas.
+In FY2014, an overseas internal reporting system was introduced, and the scope of this system has been gradually expanded to include the Group companies located in the U.S. and Australia.

 We will continue to strive to prevent and rapidly identify illegal activities through the appropriate operation of the Kagome Compliance Hotline.